 - Panoramic views of Kyoto

 The temple is best accessed by local subway, or by taxi from Kyoto Station .

 Shogunzuka and Shorenin Temple are in the northeast part of central Kyoto.
 The quickest way to access to Shogunzuka is to take a taxi.
 It is approximately 20 minutes from Kyoto Station , or five minutes from Keage Station on the subway Tozai Line.

-You can access a trail from the back of Chionin Temple (next to Shorenin), and the mostly uphill hike takes about an hour.
+You can access a trail from the back of Chionin Temple (next to Shorenin), and the mostly uphill hike takes about 30 minutes.